CodyAdam/system-prompt/README.md

     </a>
     <figcaption>
       <p align="center">
-        Create reusable AI workflows with a clean, powerful, and intuitive flow canvas.
+        Create reusable AI tasks with drag-and-drop nodes.
+Fully local, free, and open-source.
+Use any AI model with your own API keys.
       </p>
     </figcaption>
   </figure>